REQUIRED MATERIALS

 ![]() |

-Sew the facing onto the lining.
+Sew the facing to the lining.

 ![]() |